kwbonds/TwitterSentimentAnalysis/README.md

     ## [1] 0

 Also, I did notice that many of the problem tweets above came from the "Kaggle" source.
 Kaggle is a Data Science competition platform.
 It is a great resource for competition and learning.
 My theory is that this data was used and enriched during a Kaggle competition.
-It seems disproportinate that several of the problem tweets were from this source.
+It seems disproportionate that several of the problem tweets were from this source.
 Let's remove them all.

 ``` r
 count(raw_tweets[which(raw_tweets$SentimentSource == "Kaggle"),])$n